beejjorgensen/propaganda/06-propaganda-political-leadership.md

 use of every means of reaching the public.

-Political campaigns to-day are all side shows, all honors, all bombast, glitter,and speeches.
+Political campaigns to-day are all side shows, all honors, all bombast, glitter, and speeches.
 These are for the most part unrelated to the main business of studying the public scientifically, of supplying the public with party, candidate, platform, and performance, and selling the public these ideas and products.